convince-project/smc_ros_gazebo_plugins/README.md

 * *ros_smc_plugins*: containing the implementation of the SMC plugins interfacing with the roamer server, used for experiment 3;
 * *roamer_pkg*: containing the roamer server, that drives the simulated robot upon request

+## Updates after reviewers comment

+### Problem 1: Building the docker image results in a large memory usage, resulting in the OS crashing
+*Fix:*
+We updated the Docker recipe to limit the amount of parallel threads used to compile both the packages we depend on and our ones.
+This limits the amount of required memory.

+### Problem 2: Problem when starting the container for running the experiment
+*Error message:*
+Error response from daemon: failed to create task for container: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: error during container init: error running prestart hook #0: exit status 1, stdout: , stderr: Auto-detected mode as 'legacy'
+nvidia-container-cli: initialization error: load library failed: libnvidia-ml.so.1: cannot open shared object file: no such file or directory: unknown
+*Fix:*
+We did not manage to reproduce the issue, but it seems to be related to the setup of the reviewer's machine.
+The same issue was reported here: https://github.com/NVIDIA/nvidia-container-toolkit/issues/305
+From what we can see, those are the possible root causes of the issue:
+* Wrong docker package installed (installing `docker.io` instead of `docker-ce`)
+* Docker installation requiring reinstallation: `sudo apt-get install --reinstall docker-ce`
+* Nvidia-drivers requiring to be reinstalled (you can use `sudo ubuntu-drivers install` and select nvidia-driver-535, making sure to pick the proprietary ones, not the open ones)

 ## Pre-requisites

 To run the examples in this artifact, the platform needs to satisfy the following pre-requisites: